 Hooray for Birds! by Lucy Cousins

 This is an eye-catching primary color explosion of birds that immediately attracts attention.
 Add in the text that invites you to flap, soar, stretch, and fly, and it seems like a perfect combination to get kids engaged.
-I predict your kids will be up and flying around while you read them this appealing picture book gem.
+I predict your kids will be up and flying around while you read them this appealing bird book picture book gem.
 “Swoop up and down, swoop round and round.”
 FUN!

 Birds by Kevin Henkes, illustrated by Laura Dronzek